For the past three years, I have driven 45 minutes every Tuesday, Wednesday and Thursday from my home in Laurens to Greenville Memorial Hospital.

 - On Thursdays we have walking club, a women’s support group and Healthy Way Lifestyle Class.
 The nutrition classes really open people’s eyes.
 Eating well is a major part of recovery and self-care.
 The program goes over skills like learning how to read a label and understanding terms like mindful eating and portion control.
 We also sample healthy foods and even have cooking classes sometimes.

 The most important thing about the program is learning that life changes after a cancer diagnosis.
 It seems like people who have never had cancer think once you are told cancer treatment is completed, your hair grows back, you go back to work and everything goes back to the way life was before diagnosis.
 I believe life is different after diagnosis, but still good.

 It takes a long time and much effort to get back in control.
 The healing process involves body, mind and spirit.
 Even relationships and social connections need time to heal.

-Ginny Cartee is a cancer survivor and a volunteer with the GHS Cancer Support Community.
+Ginny Cartee is a cancer survivor and a volunteer with the Prisma Health Cancer Support Community.
 Learn more about CSC here.